-Study in Canada 2026 for Indian Students-Universities, Visa Rules,
+Study in Canada 2026 for Indian Students

-Study in Canada 2026 for Indian Students New Visa Rules, 408,000 Cap, Cost in Rupees, Universities — Complete Guide
+New Visa Rules, 408,000 Cap, Cost in Rupees, Universities and Scholarships — Complete Guide

 Canada remains the number one overseas study destination for Indian students — even after the 2024–26 policy tightening.
 Indian students made up 36.5% of all Canadian study permit holders in 2024, with 4.27 lakh Indians currently studying there.
 Also, the reason is straightforward: no other country combines world-ranked universities, a genuine pathway to permanent residency, a post-study work permit of up to three years, and a multicultural, safe environment as consistently as Canada does.
 Furthermore, despite the permit cuts, Canada is still issuing 155,000 new student visas in 2026 — more than any other Western country offers to Indian students as a first-preference destination.